justfoolingaround/animdl/readme.md

 **AnimDL** is an incredibly powerful tool for downloading and streaming anime.

+A supported site got blocked in your region?
+Feel free to go to the [configurations](https://github.com/justfoolingaround/animdl/blob/master/core/config/__init__.py) for replacing the site with its official alt domains.

+For 9Anime, check [here](https://9anime.zone/) or in their [reddit](https://old.reddit.com/r/9anime) for official alternative sites.

 ### Core features

 - Abuses the developer's knowledge of internal streaming mechanisms in various different sites to hunt down high quality stream links.